SamriddhiJain/HoloRecorder/README.md

-# Point Cloud object renderer
+# HoloRecorder
-This project contains experimental scripts developed as part of holographic remoting project in Mixed reality lab AS20 at ETH Zurich.
+This project contains experimental scripts developed as part of holographic recording project in Mixed reality lab AS20 at ETH Zurich.
+The app lets you record hand motions and nearby object motion in 3D using a hololens and play them back as point clouds.

+These functionalities are part of a standalone hand motion playback app which will be released in future.

+# Dev overview
+- For data recording, AHAT depth from hololens research mode is recorded.
+- The depth has wrap around problem i.e. all the depth values are truncated to 0-1m, which makes the data full of noise to directly work with.
+- I am using MRTK hand joint coordinates to carve out relevant points.
+- For playback the points are displayed with a custom shader by updating mesh of a game object.

 # Steps to configure this branch for research mode
 - Build in ARM64